neptune-ai/docs/docs/_templates/auto_api_templates/index.rst

 API Reference
 =============

-It contains API reference for all libraries in the Neptune ecosystem:
+It contains API reference for the following libraries from the Neptune ecosystem:

 - |neptune-client|: the main Python client
 - |neptune-contrib|: library with community extensions
 - |neptune-tensorboard|: Neptune integration with TensorBoard
-- |neptune-mlflow|: Neptune integration with MLflow

 Packages:
 ---------